dsonifullstackdev/string_calculator/README.md

 # README

-This is Simple String calculator application.

-It requires:
-Ruby: 3.1
-Rails: 7.1.3.4

-Requirements to install:
+**Simple String Calculator Application**
+  Overview
+  This is a simple String Calculator application implemented in Ruby on Rails following Test-Driven Development (TDD) practices.
+The application calculates the sum of numbers provided in a string format with various delimiters and handles special cases such as new lines and negative numbers.

+**Requirements**
 * Ruby version: 3.1
 * Rails version: 7.1.3.4

-* System dependencies: tested with ubuntu 20.04
+* System dependencies: Tested on Ubuntu 20.04

-* Configuration: Not required

-* Database creation: Not required

-Process to run it
+**Installation**
+1. Clone the Repository:
+  git clone git@github.com:dsonifullstackdev/string_calculator.git
+  cd string_calculator
- 1) install the bundle with command: bundle install
+  bundle install

+**Running Tests**
- 2) run the test with command: bundle exec rspec
+  bundle exec rspec

- Main Logic file: app/services/simple_calculator.rb Test cases file: spec/simple_calculator_spec
+**File Structure**
+  * Main Logic: app/services/string_calculator.rb
+  * Test Cases: spec/string_calculator_spec.rb

+__Usage
+  The main logic for the string calculator can be found in app/services/string_calculator.rb.
+This class provides a method .add which takes a string of numbers and returns their sum.